lkodinsson/MARS/Basic/PHB.md

 ### Advantage & Disadvantage

 Occasionally, circumstance, clever roleplaying, or one of your abilities will provide you with an advantage.
-If you have an advantage in any moment where you are required to roll dice, the advantage modifies how you roll.
-Instead of simply rolling and keeping the result, you roll one additional time (even if you have multiple sources granting advantage) and keep the best result.
-Disadvantage works similarly, but instead of keeping the better result, you must keep the worst result.
+For each source of advantage you have to a roll, you may reroll a die of your choice and keep the better result.

+Disadvantage works similarly to advantage, but instead of keeping the better result you must keep the worst result.
+The die that you reroll when you have disadvantage is the die with the greatest result.

 Paired instances of advantage and disadvantage cancel each other out.
 If you have multiple sources granting advantage, it would require just as many sources of disadvantage to entirely cancel out.

 ### Group Actions